Porter posts 2nd straight 30-point game, Nuggets beat Spurs

 Still, coach Michael Malone said even with a playoff spot already secure, he wanted to see his team build good habits over its final games before the start of the playoffs.

-The Nuggets showed some of that urgency at the outset, sprinting out to a 16-4 lead and prompting Spurs coach Gregg Popovich to pull his entire starting lineup.
+The Nuggets showed some of that urgency at the outset, sprinting out to a 16-4 lead and prompting Popovich to pull his entire starting lineup.

 Denver continued to lead for most of the first half before San Antonio surged in the second quarter, connecting on four 3-pointers.
 The Spurs went 7 of 16 from beyond the arc in the opening 24 minutes and took a 65-62 lead into halftime.